lorenzofresia124/SaaS-Market-Strategy-Model-For-CBS/README.md

 ---
 # How to use the Model
 The excel files in this project are interconnected.
-For the best experience, it is recommended to download all the files and keep them in the same folder
+For the best experience, it is recommended to download all the files and keep them in the same folder.

 Open the file simultaneously to ensure that all the link and reference between the model function correctly.